Weihp-3/Weihp-3/README.md

-## Hi someone who read this nice to meet you👋
+Hi someone who read this

+nice to meet you👋

+- 🔭 I’m currently study on
+SMKN 4 TANGERANG

+- 🌱 I’m currently learning
+      Java
+      PHP
+      JvaScript
+      mySQL

+- 📫 How to reach me:
+  yudahp363@gmail.com

 <!--
 **Weihp-3/Weihp-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.